Maximize success with small business B2B lead management strategies

 You maintain alignment through a straightforward, regular meeting between sales and marketing.
 It doesn’t have to be lengthy, but it does have to be regular.
 A 30 to 45 minute weekly or bi-weekly session is sufficient for most small businesses.

-Write in a clear format.
-First, review basic numbers: new leads, qualified leads, opportunities created, and deals won.
-Second, probe lead quality.
-Sales should come armed with concrete examples of good and bad leads from recent campaigns, not vague complaints.
+Keep the meeting structure simple.
+First, review the basics: new leads, qualified leads, opportunities created, and deals won.
+Second, assess lead quality.
+Sales should bring concrete examples of good and bad leads from recent campaigns, not vague complaints.

 Marketing should bring campaign data and what they are testing next.
 Third, validate any definition or process changes.
 If sales thinks leads from a certain content asset are hot, you might decide to double the budget there.